Last modified: August 5, 2018

 Date: June 20, 2008; To: Pier Fishing In California Message Board; From: Long Beach Pier King; Subject: Shoreline Village early morning report

-What great day for anglers out there today—between the last pier and the rocks.
+What a great day for anglers out there today—between the last pier and the rocks.
 There were about 20+ people out there… seems everyone was fishing for the same thing, perch and sargo.
 Lots were landed today I caught nine myself in the front area of the pier.
 A lot of small halis were being caught and released.
 All the smelts people were catching were too small for anything big to hit it sadly.

 Date: November 13, 2009; To: PFIC Message Board; From: Long Beach Pier King; Subject: Shoreline Village last night/today